Painter and decorator

 - all aspects of painting and decorating

-You will be expected to study for qualifications such as NVQs.
+You will be expected to study for qualifications such as NVQs and may be offered an apprenticeship.
 You may also be encouraged to become multi-skilled by training in, for example, painting and decorating or plumbing.

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
 As an estates support worker, you would typically start on AfC band 2.
 As a qualified painter you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.